Read about the Philips CPAP Recall Read More

 • Cheyne-Stokes breathing – People affected by this type of CSA have an irregular breathing cycle in which respiration speeds up, slows down, then stops and restarts.
 The pattern can last between 30 seconds and two minutes.
 This kind of CSA and is often seen in patients who have had a stroke or heart failure.

-• Treatment-Emergent Apnea – About 5% to 15% of people using CPAP therapy for obstructive sleep apnea develop CSA.
+• Treatment-Emergent Apnea – About 5% to 15% of people using CPAP therapy for obstructive sleep apnea develop treatment emergent central sleep apnea.
+It is important to monitor patients for new symptoms following treatment interventions.

 • Narcotic-Induced CSA – This refers to disordered breathing caused by opioid medications.